Skip to main content

 Thrown by peer.send(...), peer.join(...), and remote.send(...) for state and argument failures.

-import { MeteredPeerSendError } from "@metered-ca/peer";
+import { MeteredPeerSendError } from "@metered-ca/realtime";

 try {